KarenMitlin/Portfolio/Investigating User Behavior/README.md

 <p align="center">
  <a href="https://nbviewer.org/github/KarenMitlin/Portfolio-Practicum-Projects/blob/main/Investigating%20User%20Behavior/Investigating%20User%20Behavior.ipynb">Project</a><br>
 </p>
-In the first part of this project we will study the sales funnel.
-We will find out how users reach the purchase stage, how many users actually make it to this stage, how many get stuck at previous stages and which stages in particular.
-In the second part we will look at the results of an A/A/B test.
-There are 3 groups: 2 control groups and 1 test group which we will conduct statistical testing on.
+In the first part of this project we studied the sales funnel.
+We fond out how users reach the purchase stage, how many users actually make it to this stage, how many get stuck at previous stages and which stages in particular.
+In the second part we looked at the results of an A/A/B test.
+There are 3 groups: 2 control groups and 1 test group which we conducted statistical testing on.
 <h2>Project Description</h2>
 <h3>Task:</h3>
 investigate user behavior for a company's app.